JacquiGreenland/CubeMate/Documentation/CubeMate_PCB_README.md

 ### Important: set the Mini 360 before installing the ESP32

-> **Do not install or power the ESP32-S3 Zero until the Mini 360 output has been adjusted and measured at 3.3 V.**
+> **Do not install or power the ESP32-S3 Zero or TMC2209 modules until the Mini 360 output has been adjusted and measured at 3.3 V.  Ideally set it on the bench before soldering to the board**

 The Mini 360 is adjustable.
 Before fitting the ESP32-S3 Zero, power the board and use a multimeter to set and verify the regulator output at **3.3 V**.